Imprimitive association schemes and elimination theory: Multivariate polynomial association schemes, direct products, and crested products

 \subsection{Direct products and crested products}

 In this subsection, we study two basic product constructions from the viewpoint of multivariate polynomiality: the \emph{direct product} and the \emph{crested product}.
 On the $P$-side, we fix multivariate polynomial structures on the factors together with monomial orders adapted to closed subsets, and show that the crested product itself naturally carries an $(\ell_1+\ell_2)$-variate $P$-polynomial structure.
-At the end of the section, we record the analogous statements on the $Q$-side, assuming multivariate $Q$-polynomial structures compatible with dual closed subsets, the number of variables is again additive.
+Analogous statements hold on the $Q$-side: multivariate $Q$-polynomial structures compatible with dual closed subsets also exhibit additivity of variables.